You probably know the feeling.

 (Can you guess which option we’re going to advocate?
 Most likely!)

-Partnering with a ministry coach can be the key you need to help you push through the barriers you’re facing in your ministry leadership.
+Partnering with a ministry coach and a church management software can be the key you need to help you push through the barriers you’re facing in your ministry leadership.
 Coaches can address those barriers in several very specific ways:

 - Understand and manage your emotions.
 Sometimes the biggest barrier to your ministry success is facing you in the mirror each morning.
 Talking through your ministry challenges with a coach who’s a few years further into their ministry journey than you can help you better understand how your own experiences and emotions could be blocking your progress.
 A coach can also share how he or she has worked through their own emotional struggles and can make suggestions that are unique to your situation and your ministry.